aatluri/DjangoRestAPITemplate/README.md

 Now you are doing all of this on your machine.
 Which means when you run the docker-compose-deploy up on your machine, it spins up a docker image and then on that image it runs all the services you have defined and brings up your application and so when you access the localhost url you are able to access your application.
 But since you want your application to be used by users across the internet, instead of using your machine , you need a virtual server in the cloud where you can run the docker-compose-deploy command and all this setup is run there and you app can then be accessed by users across the internet.
 We use AWS EC2 for the virtual server.

-## AWS - EC2 Instcnace Creation & Set up
+## AWS
 1. Create an IAM user incase you do not already have one
 2. Create the public private key pair in the /Users/adarshatluri/.ssh folder.
 Create the .ssh folder if it doesnt exist
 3. Run the "ssh-keygen -t rsa -b 4096" to generate the private key public key pair.
 4. Using the public key, import a key pair in AWS
 5. Create an EC2 instance and include this keypair you imported.
 6. Use the steps mentioned in the connect section of AWS in the EC2 instance tab to connect via ssh.
-7. Run the below command from the folder containing the keys ssh -i "adarsh-local-machine.pem" ec2-user@ec2-34-219-62-6.us-west-2.compute.amazonaws.com
+7. Run the below command from the folder containing the keys ssh -i "id_rsa" ec2-user@ec2-34-219-62-6.us-west-2.compute.amazonaws.com
 8. Set up Githib deploy key .
 Run the  "ssh-keygen -t ed25519 -b 4096" in the terminal once you have ssh'd into the ec2 instance.
 9. We then run "cat ~/.ssh/id_ed25519.pub" to display the public key.
 10. Go to your github account -> the project repo -> settings -> Add deploy keys.
 And add the deploy key.

+## Server Setup
 ### Creating an SSH Deploy Key
 To create a new SSH key which can be used as the deploy key, run the command below: